Donnyofdoom/VM-Resources/README.md

 ### Trios & Quads
 #### BCCF (B check, C fix) - Simple, good beginner role, lower XP/hr
 - Start on the East side
-- Path all the way south to B Vent and check it
+- Path all the way South to B Vent and check it
 - Mine rock until B/C places a platform, then join them on it and continue to mine
 - At the 5 minute reset, B/C will check Vent C, fix C Chamber if required
 - Last person to rock 4 places a new platform

 In Quads this role splits into BC and CF. BC does only the B check part, CF does only the C fixing part.

-In Quads BC starts on the west side and goes south to B Vent, then joins A when they arrive
+In Quads BC starts on the West side and goes South to B Vent, then joins A when they arrive
 #### B/C - Intermediate role, medium XP/hr
 - Start on the East side
 - Run North to B chamber and wait for BC to check Vent B. You may cap twice while waiting